membrane/api-gateway/membrane-esb/cli/examples/router/ssl-tunnel-to-server/README.txt

 2. Execute router.bat

-3. Open the URL http://localhost/svn/membrane/monitor/ in your browser.
+3. Open the URL http://localhost:8080/svn/membrane/monitor/ in your browser.

-ON LINUX

-On Linux, you need to be root to open network ports <1024.
-Therefore, to start this example, you either need to start the membrane-esb as root, or specify a port >=1024, e.g. using '<serviceProxy port="8080">', in ssl-tunnel-to-server.proxies.xml .